yishanhe/WM-AS-thesis-latex-template/README.md

 ```

-then, in your `Makefile`, uncomment
+Then, in your `Makefile`, make sure

 ```
 latex: